cf73/ces2021/content/collections/pages/visit-ces.md

 blueprint: flexible_content_page
 title: 'Visit CES'
 template: flexpage
-updated_by: b863e707-3140-4001-859f-3487e09c5881
+updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1638064488
+updated_at: 1727463995
 add_content:
   -
+    id: yKdnHzoX
     text:
       -
         type: paragraph
         content:
           -
             type: text
             text: 'Welcome to our community!
-With health and safety as the top priorities during this trying time, we are currently offering limited in-person and virtual tours of CES. '
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'In-person and virtual tours are available from October 1 to January 31, annually.
+In-person tours are available from October 1 to January 31, annually.
 During your tour with the Admissions Director, you will be able to learn more about the school, observe classrooms and teacher/child interactions, and meet with the Director and/or Assistant Director of our school.
-It is not mandatory to apply before scheduling a tour.'
+We ask that all families submit an application before their tour date.'
       -
         type: paragraph
         content: